-The subject Certificate of Appropriateness (COA) application request is for the replacement of a wood fence with an 8' PVC (vinyl) fence to the rear and sides of the property.
-It is noted that the existing 3' tall wood picket fence on the east side of the property was replaced with a 3' tall synthetic PVC fence, also an improvement without approval from the HPB nor the required permits.
+The subject Certificate of Appropriateness (COA) application request is for the replacement of a wood fence with an 8' PVC (vinyl) fence to the rear and sides of the property and a 3' PVC (vinyl) fence in the front of the property.
+The requested improvements have been completed prior to approval from the HPB, prior to issuance of a building permit, and replaced existing wood fencing.
 The request is now before the board.